Little patch of yellow wall or a single asparagus? : Harold Pinter’s The Proust Screenplay

 You get two for one: the music is on the soundtrack, but you are being shown (not told) there is really silence in the room as the two composers imagine the music from the score.
 If one can do that, how magical!
 And how impressive that film can show it in a way a novel probably can’t.
 I can’t play a tune in my head, so I was wondering what it was they were ‘hearing’ when they looked at the score.
 A hint there of deaf Beethoven composing and playing without hearing his own music.
 And the notion of one being what one leaves behind, heightened here by it being beautiful music.
 Plus, as if there were an argument here in a visual explanation, of music allowing one to get as close to a dead person as anything, or maybe more: can writing, a diary, a painting, or some photographs or some home-video without the sound do as good a job?
 A viewer might watch that and be asking what she is going to leave behind and how it will be responded to.

 Here, something I took up in looking at Bela Tarr’s long takes, that slow film allows the viewer to escape from the film being watched.
 The fast-cut action movie is not designed for this, except in that one might identify with the hero or anti-hero.
 In a slow movie there is space for individual, personal, interior journeys.
-The great director builds this into his film.
+The great director builds this into a film.
 Kieslowski says he is happy with there being many interpretations of his films.
 SEE again the interview.

 To me, a sub-story in Blue is a treatise on music itself and how wonderful it must be to compose.
 Other things too, such as music being a greater solace, a greater stirrer of emotions than other art,